microshare/microshare.github.io/docs/2/technical/quick-start/advanced-dev-roadmap.md

 ##### What else can a developer do?

-Once you have completed the [Novice Developer's Roadmap](/docs/2/technical/quick-start/basic-dev-roadmap/), the advanced developer is prepared to use the materials under the "Microshare Platform Advanced" section and follow the following steps:
+Once you have completed the [Novice Developer's Roadmap](/docs/2/technical/quick-start/basic-dev-roadmap/), the advanced developer is prepared to use the materials under the "Microshare® Platform Advanced" section and follow the following steps:

 #### 1. Creating Robots

 A Robot is an actor that automates the routine, but sometimes complex tasks, associated with managing your data workflow.
 Use the [Robots Guide](/docs/2/technical/microshare-platform-advanced/robots-guide/) to learn how you can create robots to automate tasks within your system.
 Additionally, the Robots Guide will go over the alerts setting, allowing you to create notifications for when an event occurs.
 Upon Completion, the [Robots Library](/docs/2/technical/microshare-platform-advanced/robots-library/) is a great resource to find examples of robots in action.

-#### 2. Creating Complex Requests with Microshare's API
+#### 2. Creating Complex Requests with Microshare®'s API

-Now that you have become familar with creating [Simple Requests](/docs/2/technical/api/simple-requests/) with Microshare's API, its now time to communicate with the API to draw more information using [Complex Requests](/docs/2/technical/api/complex-requests/)
+Now that you have become familar with creating [Simple Requests](/docs/2/technical/api/simple-requests/) with Microshare®'s API, its now time to communicate with the API to draw more information using [Complex Requests](/docs/2/technical/api/complex-requests/)

 #### 3. Working with Identities

 Through the [Identity Guide](/docs/2/technical/microshare-platform-advanced/identity-guide/), you will find that different identities have different access to viewing, creating, and owning information.
-Understanding the applications of different identities will better allow you to determine who gets to see certain information and have access to certain robots, devices, clusters and rules when working for different clients of Microshare.
+Understanding the applications of different identities will better allow you to determine who gets to see certain information and have access to certain robots, devices, clusters and rules when working for different clients of Microshare®.

 #### 4. Creating Dashboards